RDCLder/Programming_Notes/Python_Notes/function_fund.md

     ```
     - In the above example, the variable output only exist within the function.
 It cannot be called directly outside the function.
     - If a variable with the same is created outside the function, it will not affect the variable with the same name inside the function.

+- Documenting Functions
+    - Documentation is a way of describing a function.
+A function's documentation can be called.
+    - Syntax: """Explanation"""
+        - The documentation must be on the first line inside the function.
+    - Calling a function followed by .__doc__ (double underscores) will print the documentation line
+    - e.g.
+    ```python
+    def exp(num, power = 2):
+        """A function that calculates the number raised to the power.""" output = num ** power
+        return output

+    exp.__doc__ # This will print the documentation line.
+    ```
+    - Can be used on native python functions to explain them.